• 905 South Ann St, Mobile, AL 36605

 Dredging Market

-With the purchase of a war surplus furnace, the plant was able to produce steel, so many new markets opened up, including marine and shipyard castings.
+With the purchase of a war surplus furnace, the plant produced steel.
+As a result, many new markets opened, including marine and shipyard castings.
+At that time, Florida’s real estate boom was underway, marking the beginning of Mobile Pulley’s long-renowned tradition of supplying dredging equipment, such as sheaves, cutter heads, pump parts, and ball joints for many of the small dredges in Florida and later to the U.S. Army Corps of Engineers.
 Also, it was during the 1920's and the Florida real estate boom when Mobile Pulley began its long renowned tradition of supplying dredging equipment, such as sheaves, cutter heads, pump parts and ball joints for many of the small dredges in Florida and later to the U.S. Army Corps of Engineers.

 1945